emanuelef1/Optimizing_a_Pipeline_in_Azure_EF/README.md

 * 19 - euribor3m: euribor 3 month rate - daily indicator (numeric)
 * 20 - nr.employed: number of employees - quarterly indicator (numeric)

-**In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**
-The best model was the **VotingEnsemble** found by AutoML with an accuracy of **0.91593**.
+The best model was the **VotingEnsemble** found by AutoML with an accuracy of **0.91612**.

 ## Scikit-learn Pipeline
-**Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**

 As mentioned we have two approach: hyperparameter tuning and AutoML.

-## Hyperparameter tuning
+#### Hyperparameter tuning
-In this part of the architecture we want to optimize our model using HyperDrive.
+In this part of the project we want to optimize our model using HyperDrive.
 HyperDrive is a tool in Azure ML that helps tuning hyperparameters.
 The algorithm in the train.py is sklearn _LogisticRegression_ and the hyperparameters to optimize are
 * *C*: Inverse of regularization strength; must be a positive float.
  Like in support vector machines, smaller values specify stronger regularization.
 * *max-iter*: Maximum number of iterations taken for the solvers to converge.

 The architecture is composed by a train script and a notebook.
 In the _train.py_ script the CSV file data is loaded into a Azure tabular Dataset from a URL, then data is cleaned and split into train and test sets.